ucsd-cse112-sp19/cse112-sp19-team10/docs/dev/Repo.md

 # Repo Structure

 ## Structure
 The repo is divided into several folders:
 - *docs* contain all documentation not on Google Docs as well as our auto-generated API docs
--
+- *examples* contain HTML files using the components
+- *src* contains the code for the components
+- *tests* are organized into subfolders by type

 ## Example
 Below is an example of what the repo should look like